 Did your family take part in the eclipse?
 We did but we were only to receive a partial eclipse so at the time of totality it looked like a stormy cloudy day.
 I hope we’re able to travel to the next one, it looked like such a fun event for those who experience 100% block out.

-My daughter wasn’t too impressed with the actual even but became interested in space as my boys were watching a documentary of some of the space missions that had failed.
+My daughter wasn’t too impressed with the actual event but became interested in space as my boys were watching a documentary of some of the space missions that had failed.

-Try these space counting cards to get your kids counting to 20.
+Try these space counting cards printables to help your kids count to 20.

 Print out the cards onto cardstock and cut them out.
 You can use clothes pins and have your kids clip the correct answer with them.
 You can laminate them so you can reuse them again with dry erase markers.

 As you can see, there are so many ways that you can use these printables.
 The kids will adapt and love the different learning methods as well.

 Once you find a way that works for them and you, why not use that as a great learning resource moving forward.
 Because when it comes to encouraging the kids to learn, find the path that works best for all.

 To extend the activity, read your favorite space books, watch a really good space documentary and go star gazing on a clear night outside of the city.
 It’s hard to see them all with the bright lights of the city.
 We do this when we go camping.
 See if you can spot any constellations.

 Tips for making learning fun